How Sensory Processing Differences Can Affect Adults Socially

 Having a harder time in longer-term settings

 An intolerance to certain locations can limit someone in the long run too.
-Like they may not be able to work at certain jobs, or live with a bunch of friends in a noisy, smelly shared apartment.
+Like they may not be able to work at certain jobs, or live with a bunch of friends in a noisy apartment.

-Having a harder time with specific, quicker social situations
+Having a harder time with specific, briefer social situations

 For example, someone may not like taking group photos because the camera flash bothers them.
 They're put in a no-win bind where they either go along with it and experience some physical discomfort, or get flak from everyone for not wanting to take part.
 Another example is the group wanting to do a round of foul-tasting shots.